-The Ladysmith WTP was built in 1978 to supply water to the Ladysmith Water Supply Scheme.
-The design capacity is 23 M l /day, however the plant has been producing 31M l /day 47for the last six months.
-22 M l /day is abstracted from Spioenkop Dam and 12.44 M l /day is abstracted from the Klip River.
+The Ladysmith WTP was built in 1963 (and upgraded in 1978) to supply water to the Ladysmith Water Supply Scheme.
+The design capacity is 23 Ml/day, however, the plant has been producing 29 Ml/day 48for the last six months (due to loadshedding).
+20 Ml/day is abstracted from Spioenkop Dam and 11 Ml/day is abstracted from the Klip River.
 In Winter, the supply from Klip River reduces dramatically and the Ladysmith area will then require greater supply from the Ezakheni WTP.
 Water meter records are poor for final water due to non-functional final water meters, but the records for raw water are good.
 The WTP is located in the suburbs of the town of Ladysmith and is within the Emnambithi Local Municipality.

-The co-ordinates are: Latitude (South) 28°34'07"
+The co-ordinates are:

+Latitude (South) 28°34'07"

-Longitude (East) 29°46' 34"48
+Longitude (East) 29°46' 34"49